Post University: Accreditation

-Post University is accredited the New England Commission of Higher Education (NECHE).
+Post University is accredited by the New England Commission of Higher Education (NECHE).
 The Malcolm Baldrige School of Business is nationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

+Admissions

+Post University does not report GPA, SAT, or ACT scores for admitted students to the U.S. Department of Education National Center for Education Statistics.
+To enroll at the main campus, applicants must provide an attestation confirming high school graduation or equivalent.
+If an applicant has less than a 2.00 high school cumulative grade point average, a personal statement must be submitted for review by the provost.
+If approved, the applicant will be provisionally accepted.

+Rankings

+In 2025, U.S. News & World Report ranked Post Nos.
+151–165 out of 171 Regional Universities North, Nos.646-686 out of 686 universities in Nursing, and No.131 out of 165 in Top Performers on Social Mobility.

 Athletics

 Post University, known athletically as the Eagles, is a member of the National Collegiate Athletic Association Division II, primarily competing in the Central Atlantic Collegiate Conference (CACC).
 Men's sports include baseball, basketball, cross country, golf, ice hockey, lacrosse, soccer, football, tennis, and track and field; while women's sports include basketball, bowling, cross country, golf, hockey, lacrosse, soccer, softball, tennis, track and field, and volleyball.
-Non-varsity programs include cheerleading, and equestrian sports (IDA dressage, IHSA hunt seat, and IHSA western).
-The university has also exploded onto the esports scene.
-A state-of-the-art esports lab was opened on their main campus in 2022, giving their 11+ esports teams a place to call home.
+Non-varsity programs include cheerleading, and equestrian sports.
+An esports lab was opened on Post University's main campus in 2022.